holepunchto/hypercore/README.md

 valueEncodings will be applied to individual blocks, even if you append batches.
 If you want to control encoding at the batch-level, you can use the `encodeBatch` option, which is a function that takes a batch and returns a binary-encoded batch.
 If you provide a custom valueEncoding, it will not be applied prior to `encodeBatch`.

+The user may provide a custom encryption module as `opts.encryption`, which should satisfy the [HypercoreEncryption](https://github.com/holepunchto/hypercore-encryption) interface.

 #### `const { length, byteLength } = await core.append(block)`

 Append a block of data (or an array of blocks) to the core.